Journal of the American Rootwork Association

 Published Articles: In press

 American Rootwork is an academic journal published by Creole Moon Publications.
 The goal of AR is to provide information and ideas of the formal study of rootwork from the practitioner, practitioner-scholar and scholarly perspectives for the advancement of ethnographic studies, indigenous anthropology, cultural anthropology and applied anthropology, as well as for the professional rootworker.

 Members of ARA receive a digital copy of American Rootwork as a benefit of their membership.
-Nonmembers may purchase individual copies of the journal below.
+Nonmembers may purchase individual copies of the journal once available.

 The premiere issue of the Journal of American Rootwork contains 4 scholarly articles authored by esteemed members of the academic community related to the topics of Folk Traditions of African-American Slave Religions; Appalachian Folk Healers and Granny Medicine; and international African and African-derived traditions.

 Note that this is a scholarly journal and not a popular magazine, though we certainly hope the journal becomes a favorite among scholars as well as practitioners.